-- Produce an annual State of Safety in the Region report, summarizing the regional crash experience and various efforts to address traffic-related crashes in the region. - Develop a Regional Transportation Safety Plan to identify areas of concern in transportation safety, appropriate countermeasures for addressing safety issues, and funding sources for remediating these issues (to be incorporated into the RTP). - Research and analyze crash data from TxDOT's Crash Record Information System (CRIS) and assist agencies in assessing problem locations with CRIS data. - A consultant will be utilized to conduct safety analysis at pilot intersection locations that have high crash density (TPF).
+• Produce an annual State of Safety in the Region report, summarizing the regional crash experience and various efforts to address traffic-related crashes in the region.

+- Update the Regional Transportation Safety Plan to identify areas of concern in transportation safety, appropriate countermeasures for addressing safety issues, and funding sources for remediating these issues (to be incorporated into the RTP). - Research and analyze crash data from TxDOT's Crash Record Information System (CRIS) and assist agencies in assessing problem locations with CRIS data. - Conduct safety intersection studies at pilot intersection locations that have high crash density. - A consultant will be utilized to assist in conducting intersection safety studies throughout the Houston-Galveston region.